neverRare/butter/README.md

 Butter is designed to be

 - Friendly, for experienced and especially for beginners
-- Compiled to fast and memory-efficiency binary
+- Compiled to fast and memory-efficient binary

 Butter should have the following

 - Simplicity and consistency
 - Lack of visible low-level concepts
 - Speed and memory-efficiency of resulting software

-The following are not a priority yet considered for Butter

-- Compilation speed and memory-efficiency
-- Ease of implementation